JanssenProject/jans/docs/admin/developer/agama/faq.md

 Agama engine will pick the messages from the bundle that best matches the language settings of the end-user browser.
 Normally, this is supplied through the HTTP header `Accept-Language`.

 A file with no suffix, i.e. `jans-auth.properties` is used as fallback when a message cannot be found in specific language/country combination.
+To learn how to reference a message in a template, visit [this](./ui-pages.md#data-model) page.

 ### Is Javascript supported?